Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Graining and blistering in F1 are terms that describe issues with the tires.
 Graining involves small tears on the tire surface, creating an uneven contact patch that lowers grip.
-Blistering is overheating of the tire, and this causes bits of the tire to shear off, potentially causing a tire failure.
+Blistering is when bits of the tire shear off as a result of overheating, potentially causing a tire failure.

 But there is a lot more to it than that.
 Racing tires are an area of technology and development on their own.
 The chemistry and engineering in an F1 tire are intense, as the tires need to handle extreme conditions.
-So, let’s dive into some of the details to better understand graining and blistering.
+Below, I dive into more details to help explain why graining and blistering are important in F1.

 What Is Graining In F1?

 Graining can be seen in an F1 tire as little tears, like ripples, in the surface of the tire.
-It is when the surface of the tire is abraded by the road, and the hot compound at the contact patch begins to tear away into little ridges.
+It is when the surface of the tire is worn excessively by friction with the track surface, and the hot compound at the contact patch begins to tear away into little ridges.

-The strips of rubber in these ridges start to pull out of the body of the tire as they move laterally, and then fuse back in.
+The strips of rubber in these ridges start to pull out of the body of the tire as they move laterally (side to side), and then fuse back in.
 This produces a graining pattern into the surface of the tire.
 The tire then loses grip, as the contact with the road is now with many small ridges rather than a large coherent contact patch.

 What Causes Graining?

-There are a number of potential root causes of graining.
-The most common are oversteer or understeer, where the car does not turn well through a corner.
+But the most common are oversteer or understeer, where the car does not turn well through a corner.
 But graining can also be a result of a poor suspension setup or incorrect tire pressures.
+Let’s take a look at each of these issues below.

 Understeer & Oversteer